 Barnabas is continuing to work to channel your donations to our suffering Christian family in Turkey and Syria.

-A truck is shortly to leave our warehouse in Germany heading for Turkey.
-It is loaded with supplies of food and much-needed day-to-day practical items including diapers, sanitary towels, toothbrushes, babies’ bottles and pacifiers, clothes, tents, and sleeping mats.
+A lorry is shortly to leave our warehouse in Germany heading for Turkey.
+It is loaded with supplies of food and much-needed day-to-day practical items including nappies, sanitary towels, toothbrushes, babies’ bottles and dummies, clothes, tents and sleeping mats.
 Further aid will also be going to Syria.

 “God is already doing miracles,” our project partners on the ground in Turkey told us.